cccbr/runningatower/content/docs/buildingateam/outing/index.md

 Consider whether to invite non-ringers, such as friends and relations of the ringers; this may influence the choice of route, the mode of transport and the places to visit.

 The towers chosen should be influenced by the experience of the ringers.
 Ringing on bells which are too difficult for the majority may spoil the day.
 If there ringers are mainly inexperienced, invite some more experienced ringers along to help.
+Perhaps ask the participants for ideas of towers to be visited with the proviso that not all requests can be met.

 ### Destination